Kayleen Hartman

 Coming soon.

-Interim Paralegal, Special Programs - Family Separation
+Temporary Paralegal, Family Separation

 Georgina Guadalupe Ramos Martinez

-Social Services Coordinator
+Senior Social Services Coordinator, Mexico

 Georgina Ramos supports the Social Services Department at KIND in Tijuana, Mexico, since June, 2021.
 Has been working with Non Profits for more than 17 years.
 Right out of High School, she lived one year as a volunteer at a Women’s Shelter near Mexico City.
 She coordinated the Information and Communication Technologies Department of Servicio Jesuita a Migrantes Mexico for almost 11 years, where she specialized in Networking in the Central and North American Region to provide services to migrants and their families and refer them as required; design and implemmentation of Psycho-educational Programs in Veracruz, Puebla and Mexico City; of Data Bases to register Human Rights Violations and Missing Migrants; accompany students and volunteers from Mexican and US Universities, among others.
 Holds a Bachelor’s Degree in Library Science and has studies from the Master’s Program in Education from Instituto Tecnológico y de Estudios Superiores de Monterrey in Mexico City and she is honored of putting her knowledge and experience into service of vulnerable Migrant Children.